richwjohnson/pwta-client/README.md

 * pwta-stops: This component is responsible for fetching and rendering MBTA stop information

 ## Interfaces
+* ipwta-route-api-resource: Responsible for defining the structure of the response received from the REST API call
 * ipwta-route: Responsible for defining the object structure used to contain route information
+* ipwta-stop-api-resource: Responsible for defining the structure of the response received from the REST API call
 * ipwta-stop: Responsible for defining the object structure used to contain stop information

 ## A note about unit tests